nathankchan/shopify-ds-intern-challenge/README.md

     + a .csv file of summary statistics; and
     + an interactive HTML histogram-density plot.

-It is ***strongly recommended*** that you [download and view the report](https://github.com/nathankchan/shopify-ds-intern-challenge/raw/main/Analysis.html) (option 1).
+It is ***strongly recommended*** that you [view the report](https://nathankchan.github.io/shopify-ds-intern-challenge/Analysis.html) (option 1).

 The report contains my **full thought process**, **interactive visualizations**, and **complete answers for Questions 1 and 2**.

-To run the automated analysis (option 2), download this repository and run the following command in your terminal:
+To run the automated analysis (option 2), download this repository and run the following command in your terminal.
+Note that you must have R installed for the script to execute.

 ```{bash, eval = FALSE}